01 of 08

 Continue to 4 of 8 below.

 - Flagstone In Center: Want to have your flagstone don't want to go broke buying it?
 Install it sparsely, with 2" to 4" joints.
-I estimate that this uses 25% less stone than the close-fit method shown earlier.
+We estimate that this uses 25% less stone than the close-fit method shown earlier.

 - Bark Fill: Toss bark around the flagstone and sweep off.
 It's about the cheapest fill you can find.
-I'm not a great fan of the stuff, as it ends up all over the stone (as you can clearly see here).

 04 of 08